just-4-fun/modularity/README.md

 This example demonstrates basic principles of using the framework in an Android app.
 This demo app does two things:
-- On app start loads some data from an emulated database and shows  it in the UI.
+- On app start, loads some data from an emulated database and shows it in the UI.
-- On a UI "save" button click saves data in the database giving a feedback.
+- On a UI "save" button click, saves data in the database and shows the feedback in the UI.

 ![Example](./docs/images/example_app.png)